Selective Laser Sintering (SLS) 3D Printing Guide 2026

 Selective Laser Sintering Materials

 Powder melting technologies allow objects to be manufactured from a wide range of materials, although the SLS technique refers to plastic polymers.
 The most common is the polyamide PA 12, commonly known as Nylon 12.
 Although the technology can also manufacture with Polypropylene, Alumide, Carbonmide, PEBA, PA 11 and PEEK.
-It is also possible to add fibers of other additives to the materials such as carbon fibers, glass or aluminum, thus improving the mechanical behaviour of the parts.
+It is also possible to add fibers of other additives to the materials such as carbon fibers, glass or aluminum, thus improving the mechanical behavior of the parts.

 Most of the initial uses of this technology have been related to the development of prototypes, but as the materials become more resistant and the prices of 3D SLS printers become cheaper this is changing.
 Finally, there is talk of the development of final parts within Selective Laser Sintering.